netmonk/moneronjs/README.md

 *  getpaymentfromid(payment-id, callback): return the whole transactions associated to the provided payment_id
 *  incoming_transfers(status): provide the list of tx available(unSpend) Unavailable(spent) and All
 *  getcypheredpaymentid(Uid,amount, password): return a valid payment_id (64char hex string) which is the encrypted using AES-256-CTR of the string "unix_timestampuidamount" (uid is a 10 digit number and amount is a 9 digit number)
+*  decypherpaymentid(pid,pass): decypher the crypted payment_id previously generated with the associated password
 *  getrandompaymentid: return a random hexstring of 64 chars length (valid payment_id)